DOI-USGS/ISIS3/README.md

 The ISIS Data Area is hosted on rsync servers and not through conda channels like the ISIS binaries.
 This requires using the rsync command from within a terminal window within your Unix distribution, or from within WSL if running Windows 10.
 Downloading all mission data requires over 520 GB of disk space.
 If you want to acquire only certain mission data [click here](#Mission-Specific-Data-Downloads).
 To download all ISIS data files, continue reading.

-To download all ISIS data, enter the following commands in the location where you want to install the ISIS Data Area:
+To download all ISIS data, enter the following commands in the location where you want to install the ISIS Data Area, for versions of ISIS 4.1.0 and later:

     cd $ISISDATA
     rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/ .

+For earlier versions, use:

+    cd $ISISDATA
+    rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isis3data/data/ .

 > Note: The above command downloads all ISIS data including the required base data area and all of the optional mission data areas.

 ### Partial Download of ISIS Base Data